bonusbits/backup_macos/README.md

 # Backup MacOS Scripts
-A BASH script to backup a single user data and personal settings.
+A BASH script to backup user home directories and Applications.
-Another BASH script to backup all the applications.
+Optional switch to only backup user home directories.

 ## Prerequisites
 * tee command